MikroElektronika/mikrosdk_click_v2/clicks/8pini2c/README.md

 ### Application Task

-> Reads the temperature detected by Surface temp click board and logs it on the USB UART each second.
+> Reads the temperature detected by Surface temp Click board and logs it on the USB UART each second.

 ```c